SpamExperts/pyzor/docs/server.rst

 MySQL
 ^^^^^^

-This will require the `MySQL-python <https://pypi.python.org/pypi/MySQL- python>`_ library.
+This will require the `mysqlclient <https://pypi.org/project/mysqlclient/>`_ library and subsequently the `libmariadb-dev` package.

 .. note::
    `MySQL-python` does not currently support Python 3